Table of Contents

 Many people, like myself, began this journey into astrophotography with a telescope and found that it would be a great idea to photograph what they saw.
 The reality of moving from observing to photographing the images from a telescope involves a lot of time and experimenting to get it right.
 It is a steep learning curve!

 Let’s suppose that you have a telescope and have made your first observations with it.
-You are probably wondering how to set up a telescope for astrophotography.
+You are probably wondering how to do astrophotography with a telescope.
 Well, stick with me here, and I will explain how you can get started with your equipment and set everything up so you can take your first images in this amazing hobby of astrophotography.

 To set up a telescope for astrophotography, you first need to attach a camera to it and check if it is possible to focus on stars or the moon.
 Your telescope may need modification to allow you to use a DSLR.
 You’ll need a sturdy tripod or mount and set your camera correctly for night photography.

-The above sounds quite straight-forward, but believe me, this is not your first time trying to do astrophotography.
+The above sounds quite straight-forward, but believe me, it’s not, if it’s your first time trying to do astrophotography with a telescope.
 You’ll really only learn how to do this by following what I explain here, doing research online, and trying it yourself with your equipment.

 So keep reading as I explain each of these steps and guide you along so that you can begin imaging in the shortest time possible and avoid any serious difficulties.
 It’ll be like having me alongside you as you try to solve the next challenge.
 I’ve also written this guide for you if you need some help deciding what you need for astrophotography, check it out now!